 I would hope in most situations, a performers audition might inspire you to take some notes.
 In those cases, try not to make it obvious what you're writing while the performer is auditioning.

 I've seen everything from directors making exaggerated "X" notes to writing something and passing it around like a 7th Grade math class, while the performer is in the middle of their 32 bars.

 When I write notes, I do it usually right after the person walks out, or I make very small notes during.
-I use a complex code, which I won't tell you here, but for instance I'll write "!SL" or "WW+" which means two very different things but for someone who might catch a glance of it, they would have no idea what I was talking about.
+I use a complex code, which I won't tell you here, but for instance, I'll write "!SL" or "WW+" which means two very different things but for someone who might catch a glance at it, they would have no idea what I was talking about.

 3. Don't use the audition to inflate your own ego